 BACKGROUND

-Patients with stage II-III colorectal cancer (CRC) treated with adjuvant chemotherapy, gain a 25% survival benefit.
-In the context of personalized medicine, there is a need to identify patients with CRC who may benefit from adjuvant chemotherapy.
+Patients with stage II-III colorectal cancer (CRC) treated with adjuvant chemotherapy gain a 25% survival benefit.
+In the context of personalized medicine, there is a need to identify CRC patients who may benefit from adjuvant chemotherapy.
 Molecular profiling could guide treatment decisions in these patients.
 Thymidylate synthase (TYMS) gene polymorphisms, KRAS and BRAF could be included in the molecular profile under consideration.

 AIM